wveducation/student-progress-explorer/src/results/5elarit.md

 ---
-title: "Grade Grade 5 / English Learning Arts / Reading Informational Text"
+title: "Grade 5 / English Learning Arts / Reading Informational Text"
 subject: "ela"
 grade: "5"
 area: "rit"
 next_steps:
-  - instructions: "Ask your student to read stories and explain how their themes are developed through the characters and the events.
-Ask your student to describe how the narrators’ points of view affect how the stories are told.
-Then ask your student to read another story of the same kind and compare the themes and topics. "
+  - instructions: "Ask your student to read an article about a topic and find the main ideas and supporting details.
+Discuss the relationships between ideas or events.
+Then ask your student to read another article about the topic and contrast the authors’ points of view."
-  - instructions: "Ask your student to read articles about a topic and write an essay that supports an opinion or examines a topic.
-The essay should be logically organized, detailed, and fully supported with information from the articles.
-Ask your student to revise and edit the essay to develop the ideas and correct any errors. "
+  - instructions: "Ask your student to read an article about a topic and find the main ideas and supporting details.
+Then ask your student to explain the relationships between ideas or events.
+Have him or her read another article about the topic and contrast the authors’ points of view and purposes."
-  - instructions: "Ask your student to read different types of informational texts and explain how key events, people, or ideas are introduced and developed.
-Ask your student to compare texts about the same topic and discuss the authors’ different interpretations, supporting evidence, and ideas."
+  - instructions: "Ask your student to read articles about a topic and explain how events and ideas are communicated.
+Discuss how people, events, and ideas interact in the texts.
+Have him or her contrast the authors’ points of view, organizational styles, and purposes."
 ---